How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Build a quarterly review (every 12th week, look across the full quarter)

 One founder added a 10-minute “grateful for” section in week 6.
-Felt soft initially.
-By week 20, it was her favorite part—she kept perspective during hard growth phases.
+It felt soft at first, but by week 20 it was her favorite part because it helped her keep perspective during hard growth phases.

-Simple spreadsheet with 5-8 key metrics.
-Update weekly during Segment 1.
+Create a simple spreadsheet with 5–8 key metrics, and update it weekly during Segment 1.
 Include:

 Revenue (actual vs. target)